Anorak | Leave sex out of gender roles – it’s scaring the kids

 A Diocese of Portsmouth spokesman adds: “Our schools are inclusive, safe spaces where pupils learn to respect diversity of all kinds.
 We comply with the legal requirements of the Equality Act 2010 and believe that all should feel welcomed, valued and nurtured as part of a learning community.”

 This alters gender from a fact into a problem.
-It recasts children not as pupils in academia, but trainee adults.
+It recasts children not as pupils in academia, but as trainee adults conditioned to do away with today’s adult issues.
 Train the children to be gender neutral and gender-fluid and – whammo! – you can eradicate sexism, misogyny and the gender pay-gap.
 All those life-limiting stereotypes that stopped women getting the vote and told men to suck up the pain and soldier on are gone faster than you can say “unisex toilets”.
 Women will no longer feel a need to stuff silicone balloons in their chests and men won’t spend years of their lives bulking up in the gym.

-The problem is that the boys rather likes wearing blue, dinosaurs and playing football; and the girl likes pink and belting our songs in front of the mirror and nail polish.
+The problem is that the boy rather likes wearing blue, dinosaurs and playing football; and the girl likes pink and belting our songs in front of the mirror and nail polish.
 They don’t have to.
-Dresses (girls) and football kits (boys) are not prerequisites of girlhood and boyhood, respectively.
+Ballet dresses (girls) and monster trucks (boys) are not prerequisites of girlhood and boyhood, respectively.
 They are society’s norms against which you can rebel and test the boundaries.
-And doing so makes for a more – dread word – diverse world.
+And doing so makes for a more – dread – diversity.

-The problem is when you link it all to sex.
+Things get messier when you link it all to sex.
 You can wear a dress and be a man.
 You can wear a business suit and be a girl.
-You can can expand what is is to be male and female.
+You can expand what is is to be male and female.
 But your biological sex cannot be ended because you prefer dresses to trousers.
-The boy won’t experience childbirth and menstruation because he feels better in girls’s clothes; just as the girl in trousers wont’t grown testicles.
+The boy won’t experience childbirth and menstruation because he feels better in girl’s clothes; just as the girl in trousers won’t grown testicles.